tkocher62/Watchlist/README.md

 ![](https://github.com/tkocher62/Watchlist/blob/exiled/liveview.png)

 ### User Lookup
 If a user is not currently connected to a server, you can lookup an ID through commands.
-An entry contains the puinished player with their punishment, the date in which the punishment was issued, and the issuer.
+An entry contains the punished player with their punishment, the date in which the punishment was issued, and the issuer.

 ![](https://github.com/tkocher62/Watchlist/blob/exiled/lookup.png)